Jackson3195/OData-API-Serverless-v2/README.md

 - The API should provide metadata with all the tables and fields and their types

 # Learning Requirements
 - To be implemented with TDD in mind
 - Improve understanding of the .vscode directory (Purpose?
 Benefits?)
-- Medium Article on how to setup SonarQube for MacOS/Windows
+- How to setup SonarQube for MacOS/Windows

 # Learning Notes
 - .vscode directory